CEMA-MRC-Hackathon/human-resources/README.md

 **Goal**

 Sustainable investment for health workforce
-(How to project recruitment model for healthcare workers based on evidence)
+(How to project recruitment model for healthcare workers based on evidence)/How to optimize the health workforce in kenya towards achieving UHC

 **Objectives**